X

 The basic procedure of placing a bridge involves placing a crown on teeth on either side of the gap.
 These supporting crowns are joined together by another crown that acts as a false tooth to fill in the gap of missing teeth.

-The procedure of getting implants is multi stepped, so involves multiple dental visits.
+The procedure of getting bridges is multi-stepped so involves multiple dental visits.

 • Initially, your dentist will do a thorough oral examination, using clinical methods as well as radiographs.